North Carolina Education Lottery

 The North Carolina Education Lottery was created in August 2005 when the State Lottery Act was signed into law.
 It established a nine-member Lottery Commission to initiate, supervise and administer the lottery.
 Four instant games were offered when ticket sales began on March 30, 2006.

 The Lottery’s first draw game was Powerball, and sales began on May 30, 2006.
-It was followed by two North Carolina-only games in October, Carolina Pick 3 and Carolina Cash 5.
+It was followed in October by two North Carolina-only games, Carolina Pick 3 and Carolina Cash 5.
 Carolina Pick 4 was added in April 2009, and Mega Millions in January 2010.

-Lottery proceeds, 100 percent dedicated to education, help pay for teachers’ salaries in grades K-3 to keep class size as small as possible, school construction, need-based college scholarships and financial aid, and academic pre-kindergarten programs for at-risk four-year-olds.
+Lottery proceeds, 100 percent dedicated to education, go toward paying teachers’ salaries in grades K-3, and help keep class size as small as possible.
+Lottery funds also support school construction and transportation, need-based college scholarships and financial aid, and academic pre-kindergarten programs for at-risk four-year-olds.